willdurand/ArvernOS/README.md

 ArvernOS - available commands for arch=x86_64

-clean                          remove build artifacts debug                          build the OS in debug mode docs                           build the docs fmt                            automatically format the code with clang-format gdb                            build, run the OS in debug mode and enable GDB libc                           build the libc (userland) release                        build the OS in release mode run-debug                      run the OS in debug mode run-release                    run the OS in release mode run-test                       run the OS in test mode test                           run unit tests userland                       compile the userland programs (statically linked to libc) version                        print tool versions
+clean                          remove build artifacts debug                          build the project in debug mode docs                           build the docs fmt                            automatically format the code with clang-format gdb                            build, run the project in debug mode and enable GDB help                           show this help message libc                           build the libc libc                           build the libc release                        build the project in release mode run-debug                      run the project in debug mode run-release                    run the project in release mode run-test                       run the project in test mode test                           run the unit tests userland                       compile the userland programs (statically linked to libc) version                        print tool versions
 ```